 The loss of sex hormones results in a regression of the glandular tissue of the breast.
 The breast tissue contains more primitive glandular tubes again, while the highly branched glandular tubes decrease in number.
 Other women in the menopause clearly gain weight.
 The fat accumulates mainly in the abdominal wall.
 An increase in body weight may also increase breast volume.

 Women with menopausal symptoms (hot flushes, sweating, poor sleep, irritability) may opt for hormone replacement therapy (HRT) under expert guidance.
 When this treatment is correctly prescribed, it clearly improves quality of life.
 The most effective hormone to reduce symptoms is oestrogen.
 If the patient is only taking oestrogen, however, this will also stimulate the lining of the uterus.
 This can lead to blood loss and a prolonged intake of oestrogen increases the risk of uterine cancer.
 If progresterone is added to the oestrogen hormone, uterine bleeding and cancer is prevented.
 The risk of uterine cancer will be even lower than in women not taking hormones.
 The disadvantage of the daily combination of high-dose oestrogens and progestogens, for a period greater than five years, is the slight increase in breast cancer.
+Especially with synthetic hormones.
 This increase in breast cancer is due to the progesterone.
 Indeed, placebo-controlled randomized trials have shown that oestrogen alone does not raise the breast cancer risk.
+On the other hand, a big european study has shown that a combination of a natural oestrogen with a natural progesterone is safe, even after 10 years of intake.
 A progesterone containing spiral (IUD) can rest the uterus in women who take oestrogen alone.
 The IUD is not a high dose of progesterone circulating in the body and thus avoids the increased risk of breast cancer.
 This IUD can remain in the womb for five years.
 It can be placed at a routine consultation therefore avoiding oral progesterone.
 There are also recent data on the effect of other preparations on the breast which appear to be very promising.
 Each individual patient should contact her own doctor to arrange the optimal treatment for her.

 A change of lifestyle after the menopause is also very important.
 Sport, moderate alcohol intake (one glass a day) and weight loss will also substantially reduce the risk of breast cancer.
 Is also essential to have at least one mammogram every two years, whether taking hormones or not.
 For further information, consult your doctor.